Kelly Knox: Campaign Work

+A decade after she won Britain's Missing Top Model she featured in an article for the BBC about why disabled models continue to be excluded from the mainstream.

 In early 2016 she co-founded the Diversity Not Disability campaign to promote equal opportunities for models with disabilities.

 In 2016 Knox was shortlisted for Celebrity of The Year at The National Diversity Awards.

 Knox was interviewed by Lou Stoppard at Nick Knight's Showstudio.com as part of their Prosthetics: Conversations, talking about the fashion industry's treatment of diverse bodies and her decision not to wear a prosthetic arm.

 Knox is an ambassador (2016) for Parallel London and Disability Confident.
+In 2018, she was invited to give a TED (conference) talk in Glasgow.